SoftwareAG/c8y-docs/content/edge-k8s/k8-edge-connecting-edge-to-cloud-bundle/software-management-docs.md

 3. Click **Install**.
 4. Under **Software changes** on the right, review your planned changes and confirm the software update operation by clicking **Apply changes**.

 The install operation will be created and executed on the device.
-The software installation is completed as soon as the device has installing the software.
+The software installation is completed when the device has installed the software.

 {{< c8y-admon-info >}}
 Applications and microservices will be installed and subscribed to on your 'edge' tenant but extensions will only be installed.